 Fax: (916) 703-2274

-One to three position available to start for July 2015 academic year
+One position for the combined NM/DR program available to start for July 2015 academic year

 The Division of Nuclear Medicine is responsible for therapy, oncology, cardiology, pediatrics, and routine nuclear medicine examinations.
 Ongoing research and collaborations in the nuclear medicine clinics will expose residents to the academic and research components of the university.
 In addition, the program does offer elective or outside rotations to The Northern California PET Imaging Center, Kaiser Permanente Medical Center, or David Grant Medical Center, Travis AFB, for one to two weeks per year.

 An ACGME internship (PG-I year) is required for entrance into our program.
 The internship must be accredited clinical training in internal medicine, pediatrics, surgery or surgical specialties, obstetrics and gynecology, neurology, family and community medicine, emergency medicine, or any combination of these.
 No more than a total of three months may be spent in radiology, radiation oncology, and/or pathology.

 Since our department does not offer internships, we do not participate in the National Residency Matching Program for the PG-I year of training.
-We do participate in the match at the PG-II level, and and typically offer one position to begin in July.
+We do participate in the match at the PG-II level, and and typically offer one position to begin in July typically on alternating years.
 All residents must be licensed to practice medicine in the State of California by the end of their PG-II year.

 Graduates of international medical schools must comply with restrictions imposed by the Medical Board of California and be eligible for or be licensed to practice in California.
 Information concerning licensure is available from the Division of Licensing, Medical Board of California, 2005 Evergreen Street #1200, Sacramento, CA 95815, telephone (916) 263-2382.

 All applications must be submitted via the Electronic Residency Application Service (ERAS).
-An application for a position should be submitted no later than November 1st for NM2 and NM3 pathways.
+An application for a position should be submitted preferably no later than November 1st for NM2 and NM3 pathways.
 Personal interviews are granted by invitation only.